Top Of The Food Chain: Do Orcas Have Predators?

 Another fascinating technique Orcas will use to hunt prey is by working together to herd them into a small space.

-Once successfully herded, the Orca will use a series of tail slaps and bubbles to disorientate their prey, allowing them and their pod to effortlessly swoop up the stunned fish.
+Once successfully herded, the Orca will use a series of tail slaps and bubbles to disorientate the fish, allowing them and their pod to effortlessly swoop up their catch.

 Pretty impressive, right?

-It’s really amazing how smart these animals are, so it should come as no surprise that they have the second-biggest brains among all marine malls.
+It’s amazing how smart these animals are, so it should come as no surprise that they have the second-biggest brains among all marine mammals.

-Their large brain can weigh up to 15 pounds and is second to that only of the Sperm Whale, which has a brain that can weigh up to 20 pounds!
+Their large brain can weigh up to 15 pounds and is second to that only of the Sperm Whale.

 What Do Orcas Eat?

-They have a varied diet and will often eat whatever comes through their path.
+They have varied diets and will often eat whatever comes their way.

 Final Thoughts